reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

     filters: filtersReducer
   }
 })

-// The store has been created with these options:
-// - The slice reducers were automatically passed to combineReducers()
-// - The redux-thunk middleware was automatically added
-// - Dev-mode middleware was added to catch accidental mutations
-// - The Redux DevTools Extension was automatically set up
-// - The middleware and Devtools enhancers were composed together
 ```

+Note that **this one `configureStore` call automatically does all the usual setup work you'd have done manually**:

+- The slice reducers were automatically passed to combineReducers()
+- The redux-thunk middleware was automatically added
+- Dev-mode middleware was added to catch accidental mutations
+- The Redux DevTools Extension was automatically set up
+- The middleware and Devtools enhancers were composed together

+At the same time, **`configureStore` provides the options to let users modify any of those default behaviors** (like turning off thunks and adding sagas, or disabling the DevTools in production),

 From there, Redux Toolkit includes other APIs for common Redux tasks: